+^bhttp://ocw.mit.edu/courses/mathematics/18-405j-advanced -complexity-theory-fall-2001/lecture-notes/lecture10.pdf ^cOr speedup.

--complexity-theory-fall-2001/lecture-notes/lecture10.pdf ^cThanks to a lively discussion on September 23, 2014.
+^dThanks to a lively discussion on September 23, 2014.

-The Strong Church-Turing Thesis (concluded)
+The Strong Church-Turing Thesis (continued)

-- Factoring is believed to be a hard problem for Turing machines (but there is no proof yet). - But a quantum computer can factor numbers in probabilistic polynomial time.^a - So if a large-scale quantum computer can be reliably built, the strong Church-Turing thesis may be refuted.^b
+- Factoring is believed to be a hard problem for Turing machines (but there is no proof yet). - But a quantum computer can factor numbers in probabilistic polynomial time.^a - If a large-scale stable quantum computer can be reliably built, the strong Church-Turing thesis may be refuted.^b